Categories

 Buy a Hummingbird Feeder, and the Hummingbirds Will Come

 A couple months ago, I read a gear review on Wired.com about hummingbird feeders.
 Since my mom is a huge hummingbird fan and has tons of hummingbird decorations, I told her to read the review.
-We bought a hummingbird feeder—and, later, a second one—and ever since we have been frequented by hummingbirds.
+We decided to buy a hummingbird feeder—and, later, a second one—and ever since we have been frequented by hummingbirds.
 If you like hummingbirds, it makes so much sense to have a hummingbird feeder (or two) so you can enjoy hummingbirds every day rather than waiting for perhaps one the entire summer.

 Even though the high was around 60 degrees today, and I’m guessing the hummingbirds are beginning to migrate south from Minnesota, I only had to wait about 30 minutes before I captured this hummingbird at one of our feeders this evening.